Property Management Blog

 Is there a limit to how much security deposit a landlord can charge?

-The only exceptions to this are if the tenant voluntarily agrees to cover more or if the deposit is for mobile home spaces.
-For a mobile home residence, a landlord can request a maximum of two months’ rent as a security deposit.
+The only exceptions to this are if the tenants voluntarily agree to cover more or if the deposit is for mobile home spaces.
+For a mobile home residence, a landlord can request a maximum of two months’ rental payment as a security deposit.

-It’s also worthwhile noting that an Arizona security deposit includes compulsory advance rent payments.
+It’s also worthwhile noting that an Arizona security deposit includes compulsory advance rental payments.

 Are Arizona landlords allowed to charge a nonrefundable deposit?

-If you charge a non-refundable deposit for your rental unit, you must state that in writing in the rental agreement.
-You must also explain the purpose of why you are collecting such a deposit or fee that is not refundable.
+If you charge a non-refundable Arizona security deposit for your rental unit, you must state that in writing in the rental or lease agreement.
+You must also explain the purpose of why you are collecting such a deposit or fee that is not refundable to your tenants.

 In Arizona, if your deposits and fees aren’t designated as ‘nonrefundable fees’, they are automatically deemed as ‘refundable deposits.’